I’d just passed a joyous wedding party in a side-street, tables of food and drink and seated guests, others dancing to a band beside huge speakers.

-Sprawled on the road neither motorcyclists wear helmets; one young man is fucked and the other is dead.
+Sprawled on the road, neither motorcyclists wear helmets; one young man is fu*ked, and the other is dead.

 The moment suspended in movie-scene surrealism.

-More people gather shocked, stunned, others frantic in action as Lao men lift the bloody bodies onto the back of the pick-up truck then someone gets into the passenger seat and proceeds to drive … towards hospital.
+More people gather, shocked, stunned, others frantic in action as Lao men lift the bloody bodies onto the back of the pickup truck then someone gets into the passenger seat and drives … towards hospital.

 I wander away into the calmer night, stunned, as thoughts of death tease me.